 In February 2016, the FASB issued ASU 2016-02, which amends the FASB Accounting Standards Codification and creates Topic 842, "Leases."
-The new topic supersedes Topic 840, "Leases," and increases transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and requires disclosures of key information about leasing arrangements.
+The new topic supersedes Topic 840, "Leases." and increases transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and requires disclosures of key information about leasing arrangements.
 The guidance is effective for reporting periods beginning after December 15, 2018.
 ASU 2016-02 mandates a modified retrospective transition method.
-The Company is currently assessing the impact this guidance will have on its consolidated financial statements.
+The Company is currently evaluating its leasing arrangements and determining what requirements will be necessary to implement the new standard.
+Based on the results of the assessment, the Company will refine its internal policy to include criteria for evaluating the impact of the new standard and also implement appropriate refinements to business processes, systems and controls to support the requirements of this new standard in the second half of 2018.
+The Company continues to evaluate the impact this guidance will have on its consolidated financial statements.